 Access-Control-Allow-Originheader of the response, and the beacon response returns the

 - If a domain is not on the allowlist, requests from that domain will be rejected.
 The beacon will fail with the

 403 Forbiddenstatus code and a message like "The value in the

-To specify from which domains RUM beacons should be accepted by OneAgent and ActiveGate, you need to define a rule.
+Create a beacon origin rule to specify from which domains RUM beacons should be accepted by OneAgent and ActiveGate.

-In the Dynatrace menu, go to Settings > Web and mobile monitoring > Advanced setup.
+- In the Dynatrace menu, go to Settings > Web and mobile monitoring > Beacon origins for CORS.

 - Provide the correct pattern for the domain you want to specify.